ISS-SOA/hw_fizzbuzz/README.md

 ---

 *The basic Fizz buzz problem is a very popular interview question for programming jobs, to weed out novices.
-The problem seems quite easy, but it can confuse programmers who try to overthink it.*
+The problem seems quite easy, but it can confuse programmers who try to overthink it.
+Take a look at [what the founder of StackOverflow had to say about this game](https://blog.codinghorror.com/why-cant-programmers-program/).*

 Fizz buzz is a simple children’s game where everyone sits in a circle, and each person takes a turn saying numbers in increasing order.
 The rules are: